Europe is taking a major step toward a truly circular plastics economy

 Europe is taking a major step toward a truly circular plastics economy — and the implications for global chemical and

-We believe every organisation has the potential to go global — regardless of size, sector, or stage of growth.
+We believe every business has the potential to go global — regardless of size, sector, or stage of growth.

-Through structured pathways and ecosystem‑driven models, GLOBAL+1 believes that internationalisation is more accessible, more predictable, and more achievable for organisations across industries to unlock their global potential.
+Through structured pathways and ecosystem‑driven models, GLOBAL+1 believes internationalisation can be made more accessible, more predictable, and more achievable for businesses across industries — enabling them to unlock their global potential.

 A new discipline for a globally connected world